 The appellation is two miles wide and extends to 600 feet up the Vaca Mountains to the east and the Mayacamas Mountains to the west.
 Oakville red wines are typically described as rich and full-bodied with cassis, black currant, black-licorice, and cedar flavors.

 The Rutherford District is in the northern half of Napa Valley between Oakville and St. Helena.
 With its more northern location being further away from San Pablo Bay and narrower width, Rutherford is slightly warmer than Oakville and Stags Leap.

 The Rutherford area west of Highway 29, stretching from the highway into the base of the Mayacamas Mountains, is commonly referred to as the “Rutherford Bench” and contributes to Rutherford’s reputation as a premiere grape growing area.

 The Stags Leap District

 The Stags Leap District is just 2,700 acres with only half of that under vine.
-It’s nestled like a puzzle piece in the western side of the Yountville District.
+It’s nestled like a puzzle piece in the eastern side of the Yountville District.
 Though they share a border, the Stags Leap District may experience temperatures in excess of 10° higher.